data-88/brauteseth-art-03/content/blog/Beyers/index.md

 ---
 title: Beyers Naudé
 date: "2020-04-11"
 thumbnail: ./GWC_4736.jpg
 description: Main road.
-tags: [Johannesburg,Documentary,Culture]
+tags: [Johannesburg, Documentary, Culture]
 ---

-Beyers Naudé is like a crumpled classifies newspaper section.
+Beyers Naudé is like a crumpled classifieds newspaper section.
 When everything stands out and nothing stands out.
 An answer that’s come out of the negotiation between safety and commerce.
 I didn’t realise this road would be such a feature of my daily commute and such a feature of suburban life here.

 <div class="kg-card kg-image-card kg-width-wide">